 4. Choose personal safety devices and strategies best suited to them

-5. Learn money-saving tips—to spend more time on the road
+5. Learn money-saving tips, such as how to avoid credit checks when applying for a loan,—to spend more time on the road

 6. Prepare for travel by downloading checklists for packing, mechanical inspections, tools, and emergencies